How to Find and Choose an Ohio Mesothelioma Lawyer

 Other historic buildings throughout Ohio remain contaminated with asbestos.
 The state oversees asbestos removal projects to ensure the safety of workers and residents.

-Asbestos Exposure at Work in in Ohio
+Occupational Asbestos Exposure in Ohio

-Veterans in Ohio who develop mesothelioma from asbestos exposure in the military may file a VA claim for benefits.
+Family members of asbestos workers faced the risk of secondary exposure when their loved ones unknowingly brought asbestos fibers home on their work clothes.
+In Ohio, veterans who develop mesothelioma from asbestos exposure in the military may file a VA claim for benefits.
 They also have access to VA health care in the state.

 Higher-Risk Jobs in Ohio